 - In an episode of Torchwood, a number of people slip through the time rift into present-day Cardiff — causing, among other things, an outbreak of bubonic plague.
 Fortunately, Owen recognizes it, and these days it's treatable.

 - NCIS.
 Tony opens a letter and gets sprayed by a white powder that they naturally assume is anthrax, but it turns out to be weaponised Y. pestis.
 There is no cure, but fortunately as a fit, well-nourished male with access to modern medical care Tony's chances of surviving are a lot better.
+The company who produced it as a testing ground for new medicines also engineered it to self-destruct after a day of exposure so it won't cause an outbreak.

 - The Collector: The plague features prominently in Morgan's past.